Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF

 At dusk on November 5, 1930, during The Great Depression, thousands of people gathered on the lot of Sunday Creek/Millfield Coal Mine #6.
-The National Guard began establishing order there as quickly as possible and feared a riot.
+The Ohio National Guard began establishing order there as quickly as possible and feared a riot.

 Ambulances shuttled bodies back and forth to makeshift morgues.

 Rescue teams could only work an hour at the time, because the air was so bad after the gas explosion that killed 82 people down in the mine, including the company's top executives who were there to inspect safety equipment!

 Three rescuers heard cries from within the mine after midnight and finally found 19 men alive and fighting fumes.
 They suffered severe carbon monoxide poisoning, burns, and fractures.

 A total of 82 men died, including a few company officers and four visitors.
-One family lost their father and four of the sons that worked in #6 beside their dad.
+One family lost their father and four of their sons that worked in #6 beside their dad.

 This disaster occurred after the mining union broke under a prolonged strike.
 The men who died were "scabs"—they worked non-union and probably had been starving before that.
-This showed the public the problems that working class people were facing.
+This showed the public the problems that working-class people were facing.

 Aftermath of the Explosion

 The United Mine Workers Union struggled at Mine #6 after the disaster and gained publicity, with the result that mine safety conditions across the nation began to improve after this 1930 disaster.

 The Millfield case does not appear on "big lists" of famous American mine disasters, many with fewer deaths than in this Ohio case.
 That is a mystery, but a marker stands at the explosion site.
 Owners decided never to rebuild the ruined mine.